walles/riff/README.md

 ## Making a new release

-Just invoke `release.sh` and follow instructions.
+Just invoke `./release.sh` and follow instructions.

 # TODO

-## Before releasing the Rust version as the official one

-- Verify that the Linux binary works
-- Document install instructions

 ## Misc